King of the Guitar Amps

 Marshall MG Gold Series

 These amps come in different sizes and power ratings.
 There are small versions that make good practice amps, and powerful gig-worthy versions meant for performing onstage.
 Fender, Marshall, and Peavey have all of those bases covered with a variety of amps.

 The Code Series is relatively new to the modeling amp scene but has been met with much fanfare.
 These are amps features some powerful editing capabilities, and tones that revolve around classic Marshall amps and sounds.
 They are controllable via your smartphone using Marshall’s Gateway app and interface with Marshall’s website.

 Fender is now several generations into their modeling amp lineup with the Mustang GT Series.
 The Mustang Series has been excellent so far, and the innovations in the GT lineup take it to another level.
 The Mustang GTs are Bluetooth and WiFi-equipped, for sharing tones and interfacing with your smartphone through the Fender Tone app.

-Peavey Vypyr: My choice for best modeling amp is the Peavey Vypyr, specifically the Vypyr Pro 100, which, unlike other Vypyrs, is intended only for use with guitar.
+Peavey Vypyr: My choice for the best modeling amp is the Peavey Vypyr, specifically the Vypyr Pro 100, which, unlike other Vypyrs, is intended only for use with guitar.
 The reason I choose the Peavey comes down to the solid-state distortion.
 I've played the smaller Vypyr amps as well, and the distortion always sounds fantastic.
 To me, it's more tubelike and more natural, and I’d be willing to sacrifice some of the tech stuff for better sound.

 The Peavey Vypyr 100 Pro